 Risk mitigation actions are decided in the normal course of business.
-At its meetings, the Board of Management conducts annual Management Reviews for each Business and certain main support functions, including their risks and risk mitigation.
-The risk map of the Group is then presented once a year within the Finance Management Review.
+At its meetings, the Board of Management conducts annual Management Reviews for each Business and certain main support functions, addressing also their risks and risk mitigation.
+The Group risk map is consolidated from the results of the business and function reviews and presented annually as part of the Finance Management Review.

-The risks are identified as being either internal or external; they are quantified in euro, and their probabilities are estimated.
+The identified risks are labelled as either internal or external; they are quantified in euro, and their probabilities are estimated.
 The Group risk report is then prepared and presented to the Board of Directors.

-Risk management is part of the Businesses' management process and risk management has been integrated into the Business Management teams' agenda.
+Risk management is part of the Businesses' management process and has been integrated into the Business Management teams' agenda.
 The Businesses are accountable for organising and reporting on risk management from their underlying geographical business areas, business lines, organisations, and product centres.
 All follow-up actions are also the Businesses' responsibility.